 Who May Enter

-- All entries must have a copyright page that includes publisher’s name and address, copyright notice, and ISBN.
+- All entries must have a copyright page that includes publisher’s name, copyright notice, and ISBN.

 - New editions (including the new ISBN) of previously published books are eligible.
 Reprints do not qualify.